 Columbia International Affairs Online (CIAO) is a source of documents and articles devoted to research, analysis and scholarship on international politics and related fields, including global finance, diplomatic practice, humanitarian law, development studies, and environmental studies.

 Communication & Mass Media Complete offers access to journals covering communication, mass media, linguistics, discourse, rhetoric, sociolinguistics, communication theory, language, logic, organizational communication and other closely related fields of study.

 CQ Researcher is a definitive reference resource for research in American government, politics, history, public policy, and current affairs.
 It includes coverage of health, social trends, criminal justice, international affairs, education, the environment, technology and the economy.

-Current Contents is a current awareness database that provides easy access to complete tables of contents, bibliographic information, and abstracts from the most recently published issues of leading scholarly journals, as well as from relevant, evaluated websites.
+Current Contents Connect is a current awareness database that provides easy access to complete tables of contents, bibliographic information, and abstracts from the most recently published issues of leading scholarly journals, as well as from relevant, evaluated websites.

 Comprehensive business and demographic information valuable to assess business viability, create sales leads and marketing mailing lists, complete location analyses and business plans, analyze population trends, find potential sponsors and donors, and more.

 DARE is a multi-volume reference work that documents words, phrases, and pronunciations that vary from one place to another place across the United States.
 The digital version transforms the dictionary into an interactive, multimedia tool that benefits scholarly inquiry and general curiosity.